itsmeareeba/BookFlight-React-App/README.md

 ---

 ## 📦 Deployment
-JetFlight is built using **Expo**, making it easy to deploy across platforms.
+Bookflight is built using **Expo**, making it easy to deploy across platforms.
 To deploy:
 1. Install Expo CLI globally:
    ```bash
    npm install -g expo-cli